Rationality problem for algebraic tori

-Theorem \ref{th11} is already known except for the case of $A_5$ (see Theorems \ref{th13}, \ref{th15}, \ref{thS} and \ref{thA}).
+Theorem \ref{th11} is already known except for the case of $A_5$ (see Theorems \ref{th13-1}, \ref{th13-2}, \ref{th15}, \ref{thS} and \ref{thA}).
 Stably $k$-rationality of $R_{K/k}^{(1)}(\bG_m)$ for the case $A_5$ is asked by S. Endo in \cite[Remark 4.6]{End11}.
 By Theorems \ref{thA} and \ref{th11}, we get: \begin{corollary} Let $K/k$ be a non-Galois separable field extension of degree $n$ and $L/k$ be the Galois closure of $K/k$.
-Assume that ${\rm Gal}(L/k)=A_n$, $n\geq 3$, and ${\rm Gal}(L/K)=A_{n-1}$ is the stabilizer of one of the letters in $A_n$.
-Then $R^{(1)}_{K/k}(\bG_m)$ is stably $k$-rational if and only if $n=3,5$. \end{corollary}
+Assume that ${\rm Gal}(L/k)=A_n$, $n\geq 4$, and ${\rm Gal}(L/K)=A_{n-1}$ is the stabilizer of one of the letters in $A_n$.
+Then $R^{(1)}_{K/k}(\bG_m)$ is stably $k$-rational if and only if $n=5$. \end{corollary}

-For $n=5$, the CARAT code $(n,i,j)$ of a finite subgroup $G$ of $\GL(5,\bZ)$ stands for the $j$-th $\bZ$-class of the $i$-th $\bQ$-class in $\GL(5,\bZ)$ in the CARAT package \cite{Carat} of GAP\footnote{The generators and some information about the groups $G\leq \GL(5,\bZ)$ for the CARAT code $(5,i,j)$ are available at the second-named author's web page {\tt http://www.math.h.kyoto-u.ac.jp/\~{}yamasaki/Algorithm/}.} (see Section \ref{seCarat} for the details of the CARAT code of dimension $n\leq 6$).
+For $n=5$, the CARAT ID $(n,i,j)$ of a finite subgroup $G$ of $\GL(5,\bZ)$ stands for the $j$-th $\bZ$-class of the $i$-th $\bQ$-class in $\GL(5,\bZ)$ in the CARAT package \cite{Carat} of GAP\footnote{The generators and some information about the groups $G\leq \GL(5,\bZ)$ for the CARAT ID $(5,i,j)$ are available at the second-named author's web page {\tt http://www.math.h.kyoto-u.ac.jp/\~{}yamasaki/Algorithm/}.} (see Section \ref{seCarat} for the details of the CARAT ID of dimension $n\leq 6$).
 There are $6079$ $\bZ$-classes forming $955$ $\bQ$-classes in $\GL(5,\bZ)$.